Eckohaus/Angular_Momentum_Reaction_Engine/General/Technology_Zit/Lambda/_Notation/readme.md

 ###### 2022
 ---

 ###### ( Current - 443 ) : I guess the terminology goes ...
-[Applied Research : 1](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Wireless-Systems-NY-14830/813340700/) [ : 2](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Radio-Technologies-NY-14830/764609700/) It becomes clear today with the current R&D cycle, becomes the potential to upend genuine structural change.
-When we remove the 'notion' of what value is.
-Gold being derived from a frequency, is no longer that which is mined.
+[Applied Research : 1](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Wireless-Systems-NY-14830/813340700/) [ : 2](https://corningjobs.corning.com/job/Painted-Post-Research-Scientist-mmWave-Radio-Technologies-NY-14830/764609700/)

+##### It becomes clear today, with the current R&D cycle.
+The potential to generate tectonic societal shifts, is real.
+When the capability of "physics" becomes that where "elemental chemistry" is derived simply from a frequency.

+##### ...
+The causality is another question : [Playtime with ricky marty](https://www.youtube.com/watch?v=qxPdVolVi24)

 ---